raharrasy/RL2019-BaseCodes/Exercise4/JointActionLearner/README.md

-# Task 3 - Joint Action Learner.
+# Exercise 4 - Joint Action Learner.

 In this task, you are required to implement the Joint Action Learning algorithm ([**Claus and Boutilier, 1998**](https://www.aaai.org/Papers/AAAI/1998/AAAI98-106.pdf)).
 In general, this algorithm follows similar steps with the Q-Learning algorithm.
 However, unlike Q-Learning, the Q-tables are defined for joint actions.
 Additionally, this algorithm also maintains a model of opponent behaviour which will be used to calculate the updates during the training process.